ChavezJuanC/BasicReatNativ-SocialMedia-Clone/README.md

     Thanks to the creators of React Native for providing such a powerful tool for mobile development.
     Shoutout to the JSON Placeholder team for offering a great tool for testing and prototyping.

+----known issues------

+"errors" : The "Multiple Posts with same id" error comes from the JSON placeholder API, assigning key 101 everytime.
+In a real api, make sure not to have the same id assigned to more than 1 list item.